mobilecoinofficial/developer-portal/Content/Guides/0040_Consensus Validator Nodes.md

 ## Running Your Own Consensus Validator Node

-The key to operating a Consnensus Validator Node is trust.
+The key to operating a Consensus Validator Node is trust.

 ![alt text](https://mobilecoin.com/images/heart.svg)